 With a little tinkering, I think the average DIYer can make plug-in power mics suitable for recording quiet sources.
 Hooray!

 - The datasheet shows the pinout, but here it is again:

-PIN1 GROUND (the shield of your mic cable) PIN2 DRAIN (the center lead of your mic cable) PIN3 (not connected internally – On EM173 capsule it’s the source pin of the internal FET)
+PIN1 GROUND (the shield of your mic cable) PIN2 HOT (the center lead of your mic cable) PIN3 (not connected internally – On the EM173 version it’s the source pin of the internal FET)

 - I have tried to use headphone cables to wire binaural mics, but they usually aren’t shielded, so I used a 3.5mm to dual RCA cable instead.
 The cable is a bit stiff so it might transmit some unwanted vibrations.